jski-root/txml/README.md

 ## Trap XML Development
  This repository relies heavly on BPMN, XSD and BPEL editors with Maven Plugins. txml shall eat its own dog food and generate its self through the models.

+## TXML Agent
+ Shadow Agent/OS in lieu of containers. install an agent on base image and setup with certificates and configure git URLs to txml shall build the domain(s) on that asset

+## Case Against Containerization
+ seems ineffecient, why build a cluster of computers that run containers that behave like they are running on a monolith.
+It seems like that running JavaEE on the cluster and have the deployment of EAR file full of @Stateless EJBs would be more effecient and easier to manage.

+## YAML or JSON Considerations
+ Just say no!
+Both of these markups are useless and the software industry seems to be getting worse as time goes on.
+YAML has no schema definitions and JSON is just a serialization of data for one particular language.